-- Record your audio with your mouth between 1-4 inches away from the microphone.
+- Record your audio with your mouth between 1 to 4 inches away from the microphone.

 - Use a pop filter to avoid the harsh p and t sounds that come with proper enunciation.

 Once you have your recording, take a listen to how it sounds raw.
-If you’ve followed the above steps, it should sound pretty good from the start!
+If you’ve followed the steps above, it should sound pretty good from the start!

-- Go up to your program monitor, click the Plus icon in the corner, and find the looping icon which is a triangle inside a square.
+- Go up to your program monitor, click the + icon in the corner, and find the looping icon which is a triangle inside a square.

-Now you have your recording looping, but it probably sounds a little flat.
+Now you have your recording looping and set the sound type, your voice-over probably sounds a little flat.
 To achieve a more full and rich sound, you’ll need to apply some filters.

 - Search in your Audio Effects panel for Dynamics Processing.